Ojcee/Webstack-Portfolio-Project/E-Commerce Websites/README.md

-# OjceeNiches - An E-commerce Application
+# OjceeNiches - An E-commerce Websites
 OjceeNiches is a modern and user-friendly Online Shopping Platform for Men, Women & Kid's Fashion.
 This frontend project is built using a combination of technologies and libraries including Vite, React, Tailwind CSS, React Router Dom, React Icons, Redux Toolkit, react-helmet-async, react-lazy-load-image-component, react-select, react-toastify, swiper, Canvas Confetti, Redux Persist, and bugfender/SDK.

 ## Features